evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 113kWh and a net capacity of 106,5kWh, meaning you have a 6,5kWh buffer for protection.
 (5,8%).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 707 to 701 km (439-436 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15.1kWh/100km for the basic version and 15.2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.